ORelio/Spotlight-Downloader/README-En.txt

 Q: How to enable image download on metered networks?
 R: Edit the batch file you want to use and remove the whole line containing "check-metered.ps1"

-Q: Images are 1080p even with --maxres option, how to get 4K images?
+Q: Images are 1080p, how to get 4K images?
 A: 4K resolution is only available via API v4, supported by SpotlightDL v1.5.0 or higher

 =========